 As much as we tell people not to judge a book by its cover, the hard truth is that we all do it.
 Whether you’re at a book shop, looking at a movie poster or even hanging around a new person, your first impression is ultimately also your final one.
 So your front cover needs to look good enough for people to want to discover your range.

 Now, we are not saying it needs to have the ‘best’ font or use the standard colours that all businesses choose for their catalogue.
-By looking ‘good enough’ it essentially just needs to be graphically designed well enough to communicate to your target audience.
-For example, a fusion restaurant would want its catalogue or menu to appeal to those who are daring and like trying new things.
+By looking ‘good enough’ it essentially just needs to have 'good enough' graphic design to communicate to your target audience.
+For example, a fusion restaurant would want its catalogue or menu to appeal to those who are daring and like to try new things.
 Whereas an online retailer for authentic, frozen dumplings would want to follow a traditional Chinese theme.

 📸 Image first, description second